DEV-YangKong/-web-developer/README.md

-# Repository of "The Web Developer"
+# The Web Developer

----

-## It is a repository that organizes and records what I have studied through lectures, books, YouTube, googling, and GitHub.

----

-## tons of tools and technologies including:

-- HTML5

-- CSS3

-- Flexbox

-- Responsive Design

-- JavaScript (all 2022 modern syntax, ES6, ES2018, etc.)

-- Asynchronous JavaScript - Promises, async/await, etc.
+This repository serves as a collection of my study materials, projects, and coding exercises related to frontend development.
+It is a comprehensive resource covering various aspects of web development, including HTML5, CSS3, JavaScript, ReactJS, and more.

+## Contents

+- HTML5: Building the structure of web pages
+- CSS3: Styling web pages and creating engaging layouts
+- JavaScript: Adding interactivity and dynamic behavior to web applications
+- ReactJS: Building scalable and interactive user interfaces
+- Bootstrap 4 and 5: Utilizing popular CSS frameworks for rapid web development
+- DOM Manipulation: Manipulating the Document Object Model for dynamic web content
+- AJAX and single-page apps: Creating seamless user experiences with asynchronous requests
+- Responsive Design: Building websites that adapt to different devices and screen sizes
-- AJAX and single page apps
+- Templating: Organizing and reusing web page components

-- Bootstrap 4 and 5
+- REST: Understanding and working with RESTful APIs

-- ReactJS

-- SemanticUI

-- Bulma CSS Framework

-- DOM Manipulation

-- Unix(Command Line) Commands

-- NodeJS

-- NPM

-- ExpressJS

-- Templating

-- REST

-- SQL vs. NoSQL databases
+- SQL vs. NoSQL databases: Exploring different database options for web applications

-- MongoDB
+- MongoDB: Implementing MongoDB as a NoSQL database solution

-- Database Associations

-- Schema Design

-- Mongoose

-- Authentication From Scratch

-- Cookies & Sessions

-- Authorization

-- Common Security Issues - SQL Injection, XSS, etc.

-- Developer Best Practices
+- Authentication: Implementing user authentication and managing user sessions
+- Security: Addressing common security issues in web development

-- Deploying Apps
+- Deployment: Deploying web applications to various hosting platforms

-- Cloud Databases

-- Image Upload and Storage

-- Maps and Geocoding <br/>
+- Best Practices: Following industry standards and best practices for clean and maintainable code

+## Usage

+Feel free to explore the code, learn from it, and modify it according to your needs.
+This repository is intended to be a resource for fellow web developers and learners.
+Contributions, suggestions, and feedback are welcome.

+## License

+This repository is licensed under the [MIT License](LICENSE).